-Evidence of the efficacy of MBCT gave the green light to offer mindfulness courses in the mental health setting, and as the amount of research results piled up the areas of application also grew.
+Evidence of the efficacy of MBCT gave the green light to offer mindfulness courses in the mental health setting, and as the amount of research grew the areas of application also grew.

 We cannot prevent dark thoughts from circling above our heads like black ravens.